 He’s Just Not That Into You

 If you’re over 50, you should have a decent grasp on when men are interested or not by now.
-If you need a book like He’s Just Not That Into You to remind you of the signs that someone doesn’t want to date you.
+You don’t need a book like He’s Just Not That Into You to remind you of the signs that someone doesn’t want to date you.
 You’ve got a better compass via your mind, your gut, and your heart.

 A CD tower or rack

-CD towers are big, they’re bulky, and all they’re doing is wasting space with a type of music that’s quickly becoming obsolete.
-If you simply can’t part with your CD collection, please get yourself a binder to house them in instead.
+CD towers are big, they’re bulky, and they’re wasting space, holding tons of technology that’s quickly becoming obsolete.
+But if you simply can’t part with your CD collection, get yourself a binder to house them instead.

-If you’re from certain parts of the Middle East, a keffiyeh might be an everyday accessory, and with good reason—it’s useful and part of your cultural heritage.
-If you’re not, all wearing one of these patterned scarves says is, “I haven’t updated my accessories in 15 years.”
+If you’re from certain parts of the Middle East, a keffiyeh might be an everyday accessory, and with good reason—it’s useful and part of your heritage.
+If you’re not, it’s time to develop your own style instead of appropriating another culture’s.

 A pageboy hat

-If you’re not starring in a remake of Newsies, it’s time to ditch the pageboy hat.
-Not only will these caps effectively ruin any hair style you were going for, they also scream, “I’m desperate to look younger.”
+Unfortunately, you’re likely not starring in a remake of Newsies—so it’s time to ditch the pageboy hat.
+Not only will these caps ruin your hair style once you remove them, they also scream, “I’m desperate to look younger.”

 Clothes with any writing on the rear

-There’s no reason a self-respecting person should have a pair of pants proclaiming something about them or their assets.
-This is especially true for anyone over 50—you’re definitely old enough to own loungewear that don’t say anything gross.
+There’s no reason a self-respecting person of any age should have a pair of pants proclaiming something about them or their assets.

 A sorority banner

-Can your still look back fondly on your sorority days after 50?
-Of course.
-Does that mean that a big flag with your Greek letters on it belongs over your living room sofa.
+Of course you can still look back fondly on your sorority days after 50.
+But that doesn’t mean a big flag with your Greek letters on it belongs over your living room sofa.
 It’s time to fold your sorority banner up and keep it as a memento—not as décor.

 Giant platform shoes

-Considering that your risk of a fracture tends to go up as you age—something that’s particularly true for post-menopausal women—super-tall platform shoes are probably not a great choice.
-And from an aesthetic perspective, they’re definitely a bad idea.
+Considering that your risk of a fracture tends to go up as you age—which is particularly true for post-menopausal women—super-tall platform shoes are probably not a great choice.

 Red plastic cups

-Are you hosting a frat party at your house?
-If you can confidently answer “no,” then there’s no real excuse for having college accoutrements, like red plastic cups, hoarding space in your kitchen cabinets.
-You can get inexpensive glass cups at any home goods store, and at least they won’t make your house look like you’re about to set up a beer pong tournament.
+College accoutrements, like red plastic cups, shouldn’t be claiming space in your kitchen cabinets.
+You can get inexpensive glass cups at any home goods store, and at least they won’t make your house look like you’re about to host a beer pong tournament.

 It’s easier than ever to date, no matter what your age.
-Things that might get in your way, however, include outdated rulebooks that tell you how to behave.
-If you want to call a guy first, go for it—one of The Rules‘ authors seemingly followed her advice and got divorced, anyway, so maybe don’t treat books like this as law.
-For proof on how effortless it can be, check out the The Best Dating Apps if You’re Over 40.
+Things that might get in your way, however, include outdated rulebooks, like The Rules, that tell you how to behave.
+If you want to call someone you’re interested in first, go for it!

 You’ve kept yourself alive for more than five decades—shouldn’t you be able to afford a similar courtesy to a living plant by now?
 Even if you don’t want something high-maintenance, succulents are easy to take care of and can brighten up a space much more effectively than a plastic fern.